9 Dog Poop Bag Holders That Don’t Look Terrible on Your Leash

 • Save

-Refilling takes 3 seconds—slide the roll through the top opening while you’re still half-asleep.
-Make the opening 1.5 inches diameter minimum or you’ll curse yourself every Sunday morning.
-Clip it to your walking tote, mudroom hook, or stroller handlebar.
-Soft as your favorite scarf after two weeks of daily use.
+It only takes 3 seconds to refill – I slide the roll through the top opening while I am still half asleep.
+The opening of the waterer should be at least 1.5 inches diameter or you will curse yourself every Sunday morning.
+I simply clip it to the handle of my walking tote, to the hook on the mudroom door or to the handlebar of my stroller.
+It feels as soft as a scarf after only two weeks of daily use.

 📸 Photo credit: Instagram @warsawdog